Teaching English in Germany: Top 12 Festivals and Cultural Highlights

 4. Munich & Oktoberfest

 Known for its grand cathedral, charming shops and the prowess of it legendary soccer team, FC Bayern Munich, Munich is a city of sophistication, culture, art, and of course, beer.
-Each year, thousands from around the globe flock to the city for the world's most famous beer festival, “Oktoberfest,” featuring fantastic music, food and course and nearly endless opportunities to sample beers from throughout Bavaria and Germany!
+Each year from mid-September to early October, thousands from around the globe flock to the city for the world's most famous beer festival, Oktoberfest, which first started as a celebration of the future Bavarian King's marriage in 1810.
+The now internationally famous festival includes fantastic music, food, massive tents, and many variations of the special lager "Märzen" which is only brewed by Münchner breweries for this time of year.
+Prost!

 Teach English in Germany TEFL Review